pablofac2/GSM-Alarm-ESP-12F/README.md

 - while being wifi AP for configuration or status reading
 - while sending SMSs, calling or during a call

+### SMS Message Commands

+- Arm: aXXXX where XXXX is the operation password
+- Disarm: dXXXX where XXXX is the operation password
+- Output status override: oXS where X is the output number and S is the status (0 or 1)

 ### Remote control of Outputs